 - Increase in the minimum requirements for recycled content in packaging, to reach a minimum of 30% recycled content in all packaging by 2030

 The EU has a similar approach.
 In Europe, EPR has been a central part of the European Union’s waste management policy.
-It has been implemented through several directives, including the Waste Electrical and Electronic Equipment (WEEE) Directive, and the Packaging and Packaging Waste Directive.
+It has been implemented through several directives, including the Waste Electrical and Electronic Equipment (WEEE) Directive and the Packaging and Packaging Waste Directive.

 Some of the key changes in EPR in Europe include an increase in recycling targets, more stringent rules on the management of hazardous waste and the introduction of mandatory reporting and compliance obligations for producers.